Bingies24/CtRCrossPlatform/README.md

 ### Compiles on:

-* Windows — Windows and Linux, via Visual Studio or build\_windows.bat in CtRGL.
+* Windows — Windows and Linux, via Visual Studio or build\_windows.bat.
-* Linux — Windows and Linux, via build\_linux.sh in CtRGL.
+* Linux — Windows (probably works) and Linux, via build\_linux.sh.

 ## To-do

+Fix the cursor clicking bug on fading screens.

-Implement a video player, preferably something that is light on size, CPU and GPU load, and not something tha uses ffmpeg.
+Implement a video player, preferably something that is light on size (so no ffmpeg), CPU and GPU load.

 ## Disclaimer